mosip/documentation/docs/architecture/components.md

 _Note_: The publication of this project is currently a work in progress and has not been released yet.
 Stay tuned for further announcements.

+To know more about each of these, refer the section [Integration Guides](integration-guide/README.md).